haproxy/haproxy/doc/lua-api/index.rst

     its network length, like this: "127.0.0.1/8" or "aaaa::1234/32".
   :returns: a userdata containing network or nil if an error occurs.

-  Parse ipv4 or ipv6 adresses and its facultative associated network.
+  Parse ipv4 or ipv6 addresses and its facultative associated network.

 .. js:function:: core.match_addr(addr1, addr2)